 What’s the safest way to own bonds when interest rates are rising?
 That’s a question many investors, especially in bond ETFs, ask when they see rising interest rates and worry about a future “bear market in bonds.”
 While there are safe ways to own bond ETFs in a rising rate environment (which we have very much entered), there are also lots of unsafe ways.
 Below I’ll tell you which bond ETFs are safe to own in a rising rate environment, and which are most dangerous.

-Why Are Interest Rates Rising?
+Why Do Interest Rates Rise?

 That’s a particularly dangerous situation for investors in bond ETFs.
 Many bond ETFs own a portfolio of bonds with similar maturities.
 For example, the Vanguard Intermediate-Term Corporate Bond ETF (VCIT), one of the most popular bond funds, owns bonds maturing in five to 10 years.
 When the bonds have less than five years to maturity, Vanguard sells them to maintain the portfolio’s duration.
 That means they’re forced to regularly unload bonds at the shorter end of the yield curve while buying bonds at the longer end of the curve.
 This situation is called interest-rate risk or yield-curve risk, and in a rising-rate environment, it will gradually drive down the value of the fund.

 One of the easiest ways to decrease your interest-rate risk is to buy a shorter-duration bond fund, like the Vanguard Short-Term Bond ETF (BSV).
 BSV holds bonds with maturities in one to five years, so it has much lower interest-rate risk than an intermediate-term ETF like VCIT, and is less sensitive to interest-rate changes.

 Of course, you give something up for this stability.
 In general, the safer and shorter duration a bond, the less it yields.